Large Cap Core Opportunistic Equity Process

 capital, and long-term asset appreciation.
 This strategy is deployed by a team of

-portfolio managers under the direction of VFAM's Co-Chief Investment Officer, James
+portfolio managers under the direction of VFAM's Co-Chief Investment Officers, James

 The equity portfolios under VFAM management are diversified and sector-weighted.